Tarek And Christina Divorce: Reason Tarek El Moussa Requested Spousal Support Possibly Explained

 Well, Tarek and Christina El Moussa’s respective divorce requests could have more than one reason behind them.
 For example, Tarek may have asked Christina for spousal support as part of a big picture “strategy.”

 “If they are on equitable ground financially, it could simply be a strategic divorce move on his part trying to get ahead of the curve.
-But what might be more likely is that she has separate property assets that would increase her income.
+However, what might be more likely is that she has separate property assets that would increase her income.
 [And by requesting spousal support, that would potentially permit Tarek to be] entitled to some of those earnings, especially if he helped build those assets through their work together,” said David Pisarra.

 Another reason that Tarek and Christina El Moussa’s divorce is playing out the way that is it may have to do with the way in which the couple’s money and assets are split up.